 We bring the music to life to help you make decisions while shopping in our store!
 Generally, harpists purchase music without seeing or hearing it first.
 This is an opportunity to hear nuggets of pieces and find out what is suitable for your current level.

 Monday afternoon – There is always something new to learn about your harp’s maintenance!

-For anyone but required by all solo competitors.
-The competitors will have an opportunity to play parts or all of their competition piece in the competition venue.
-You will learn how to approach the harp, remove any awkward sitting positions, and practice bowing, and exiting.
+Monday afternoon – Solo Competition participants will have an opportunity to play parts of their competition piece in the competition venue.
+You will learn how to approach the harp and practice bowing and exiting the stage.